Abstract

 Discussion

 Although KPD is more prevalent in specific ethnic groups, very little is known about specific genetic factors which predispose individuals to KPD.
-An pax4 allele specific to West African populations, seems to be associated with KPD, with a small number of monozygous individuals found in a sample of KPD patients and none in control individuals or those with conventional T2D (Mauvais-Jarvis et al., 2004a).
+A pax4 allele specific to West African populations seems to be associated with KPD, with a small number of monozygous individuals found in a sample of KPD patients and none in control individuals or those with conventional T2D (Mauvais-Jarvis et al., 2004a).
 Since PAX4 is expressed during development of pancreatic islets, where β-cells are located, it was hypothesized that this variant acts either through an effect on the total number of β-cells formed or through the formation of defective β-cells (Mauvais-Jarvis et al., 2004a).
 Since, in our model, a decrease in the total number of β-cells should predispose to either KPD or “ordinary” T2D equally well, depending on the rate of the reversible inactivation process kIN, our results would suggest that this allele might predispose to KPD through a β-cell phenotype that is more susceptible to reversible inactivation.
 Other work has found that KPD is associated with deficiency in glucose-6-phosphate dehydrogenase, an enzyme which plays role in reducing oxidative stress, which is consistent with a mechanism where this reversible glucotoxicity is mediated by oxidative stress (Sobngwi et al., 2005).
 The fact that KPD patients tend to have a family history of diabetes (Umpierrez et al., 1995) is also consistent with genetic variation in the rate of reversible inactivation of β-cells.

 If, as we hypothesize, the reversible activation process is present in all individuals, with a heterogeneous rate, then it is possible that “conventional” T2D always involves some degree of reversible inactivation, with KPD representing only the extreme end of a continuum.
 This may explain observations of partial remission after insulin treatment in populations with more conventional forms of T2D (Ryan et al., 2004; Weng et al., 2008; Retnakaran et al., 2010, 2014; Kramer et al., 2013a,b; Chon et al., 2018).
+In fact, others have also argued that these data are evidence of the reversal of glucotoxicity (Retnakaran et al., 2024).

 A period of extreme hyperglycemia and low insulin secretion does not guarantee the presence of ketoacidosis.
 Thus, our model is consistent with the observation that a similar remission is seen in insulin treatment of patients with similar demographics to KPD patients who present with severe hyperglycemia, but not ketoacidosis (Umpierrez et al., 1995).